Why Do Guinea Pigs Squeak? 8 Possible Reasons Vet-Verified Reasons

-Guinea Pigs are intriguing little animals.
-They only sleep around 4 hours a day, so they make active pets that owners can spend time watching and interacting with.
-Their body shape means they are inclined to hide when in danger, rather than running or fighting.
-And, in the wild, they live in packs of between five and ten, which means that it can be beneficial to keep multiple Guinea Pigs rather than one.
-They can also be sociable little creatures that not only tolerate but seemingly enjoy being handled.
+Guinea pigs are intriguing little animals.
+They only sleep around 4 to 6 hours a day, so they make active pets that owners can spend time watching and interacting with.
+Their prey instincts mean they are inclined to hide when in danger, rather than running or fighting.

-As with any animal, context is key, so you should have a look at your Cavie’s surroundings and determine whether anything unusual or extraordinary has happened and then take action to answer your Guinea Pig’s call.
-Below are 8 possible reasons why your Guinea Pig might be squeaking or making other noises that can easily be mistaken for squeaking.
+As with any animal, context is key, so you should have a look at your cavy’s surroundings and determine whether anything unusual or extraordinary has happened and then take action to answer your guinea pig’s call.
+Below are 8 possible reasons why your guinea pigs might be squeaking or making other noises that can easily be mistaken for squeaking.
+Please note that a squeak is also referred to as a wheek or week by some.

 The 8 Reasons Why Guinea Pigs Squeak